 Alcohol Bylaw Proposed Changes

-We're seeking feedback on the proposed Queenstown Lakes District Council Alcohol Ban Bylaw 2018.
+Submissions on the proposed Queenstown Lakes District Council Alcohol Ban Bylaw 2018 have now closed.

 QLDC is required to review this bylaw under section 158 of the Local Government Act 2002.